 Changes to output directory of a file sink is not allowed:

-Changes to output article is allowed:
+Changes to output topic is allowed:

 Changes to the user-defined foreach sink (that is, the

 ForeachWritercode) is allowed, but the semantics of the change depends on the code.